 But it says: "The rate of adoption is slow by comparison with other sectors."

 The report calls on experts in the tech field and the civil society sector to build partnerships promoting "tech for good".

 "The government wants charities and social enterprises to be able to employ strong digital skills to deliver social good," the report says.

-The strategy expressed support the Charity Digital Code of Practice, a framework to help charities embrace digital technology.
+The strategy expressed support for the Charity Digital Code of Practice, a framework to help charities embrace digital technology.

 Zoe Amar, the digital consultant who has helped to develop the code, said the strategy "very much echoes what the sector is trying to achieve" with it and welcomed the government's support.

-She said: "It was heartening to see the emphasis on digital in the new strategy, particularly government's acknowledgement that digital can help charities be more sustainable and increase impact.
+She said: "It was heartening to see the emphasis on digital in the new strategy, particularly the government's acknowledgement that digital can help charities be more sustainable and increase impact.